Jsparrow/jsparrow.github.io/docs/rules/remove-unused-fields.md

 Some benefits of removing unused code, and in particular unused fields, are:
 * Reduces maintenance costs.
 * Reduces the compilation time.
 * May potentially eliminate unnecessary computations for unwanted side effects.

 ## Configuration

 This rule provides a dedicated configuration wizard that allows users to:
-* choose the fields to remove by their access modifier.
+* choose which fields to remove based on their access modifier.
 By default only the `private` modifier is selected.
 * choose the search scope for field references.
 It can either be set to `Project` or `Workspace`.
 * choose whether to deliberately remove the fields whose initializers may cause side effects.
 By default this option is not checked.
-Users are advised to be cautions with this option as the side effects may be necessary for a correct behavior of the program.
+Users are advised to be cautions with this option as the side effects may be necessary for a correct behavior of the program execution.

 The following is a shot of the configuration wizard:

 [ ![Remove unused code wizard](/img/eclipse/remove_unused_code_wizard.png) ](/img/eclipse/remove_unused_code_wizard.png)

-When clicking Finish, jSparrow will search for unused fields (as described above), find and analyse their references, compute the code changes.
+When clicking Finish, jSparrow will search for unused fields (as described above), find and analyse their references, and compute the code changes.
 The changes are shown in a Dif-View and users can choose to accept the computed changes for each field:

 [ ![Remove unused code preview wizard](/img/eclipse/remove_unused_code_preview_wizard.png) ](/img/eclipse/remove_unused_code_preview_wizard.png)